PaddlePaddle/docs/doc/paddle/guides/tensor_introduction_en.md

   - data: [6.6 8.8 11 13.2]
 ```

-It can be seen that Tensor class method has the same result with paddle API.
+It can be seen that Tensor class method has the same result with Paddle API.
 And the Tensor class method is more convenient to invoke.

 ### mathematical operators
 ```python